arshiaershadi/models-personal-learning/README.md

 # models-personal-learning
 - writing python code for developing LeNet and another custom convolutional network
-- a lot of code help from stanford course
+- a lot of code help from stanford course: https://github.com/arshiaershadi/stanford-tensorflow-tutorials
 - a lot of comments for my learning sakes

 - to learn how to use custom estimators in tensorflow and to also do it with numpy matrix and array operations